If you power wash homes for a living, you know how reliant you are upon your pressure washer.

 One of the easiest ways to ruin cheap pressure washers is to leave the pump running while it has no water to pump.
 This will cause the pump to burn up and break.

 A feature found on some professional pressure washers is a multi-hour bypass.
 This run-dry capability prevents the pump from damage should you walk away and it runs out of water to pump.

-A nice feature that accompanies cold electric pressure washers is a whole mess of spray tips - allowing you to tailor your spray to your cleaning task.
-If you're rinsing detergent from vinyl siding, go with a wider spray.
-But if you're blasting mud or concrete from a tractor, choose a concentrated jet spray.
+A nice feature that accompanies cold electric pressure washers is a whole range of spray tips - allowing you to tailor your spray to your cleaning task.
+If you're rinsing detergent from vinyl siding, go with a wider white or green spray tip.
+But if you're blasting mud or concrete from a tractor, choose a concentrated yellow or red jet spray.